Nathan-Herzhaft/Thesis_Code/README.md

   - `synthetic-queries/`: Stores synthetic query results from Chapter 5
   - `examples-chapter3/`: Contains examples related to Chapter 3 experiments.
   - `Plots/`: Directory for different plots generated from the data.

-## plot_graphs.ipynb

-- This Jupyter notebook is used to plot the graphs that are included in the thesis report.
-- It takes data from the results of experiments and generates visual representations to illustrate findings and conclusions.
-- The notebook is separate from the main experiment scripts and is dedicated to visualization purposes.

 ## Dependencies